ClamSageCaleb/UNCC-SIX-MANS/README.md

 ### Norm is responsible for:
  - Keeping track of who is in the queue
  - Clearing the queue when it has not been active for over an hour
- - Assigning players to teams when the queue is full (reachers 6 players)
+ - Assigning players to teams when the queue is full (reaches 6 players)
    - Teams are assigned either randomly or chosen by randomly selected captains
  - Recording which team won the match as reported by the players
  - Recording the result for each individual player to the leaderboard in terms of: